-- In their review of the best chef’s knives, The Wirecutter declared the Wusthof Pro 8-inch Chef’s Knife the Budget Pick.
+- In their review of the best chef’s knives, The Wirecutter declared the Wusthof Pro 8-inch Chef’s Knife (the Pro line has since been discontinued) the Budget Pick.
 In their expert opinion: “In precision, sharpness, and price, [Wusthof Pro is] the best-performing budget knife we tested.”

 - In a review of the best knife sets, The Wirecutter named the Wusthof Classic Ikon 7-Piece Set the Best All-Purpose Knife Set due to its sharp edges, heft, and comfortable handles.

 - Housewares Design Awards honored the Wusthof Classic 8-Inch Artisan Butcher Knife and the Wusthof Three-Piece Plum Charcuterie Set in their most recent cutlery awards.